Ukrainian Jews seek refuge in Israel | DW | 23.03.2022

 As of this week, more than 15,000 Ukrainians have entered the country since the beginning of the war, including 4,400 who are eligible under the Israeli law of return, according to the immigration authority.

-Also among the arrivals are Alexandra Rottenberg (she also goes by Sasha), who is Jewish on her mother's side, along with her partner, Vladimir Rottenberg, and their cat, Bowie.
+Also among the arrivals are Alexandra Rottenberg (she also goes by Sasha), who is Jewish on her mother's side, along with her partner, Vladimir Rottenberg, and their cat, Bowie (who was too skittish to come downstairs and be photographed).
 They arrived in Israel on a special evacuation flight from Warsaw at the beginning of March after a long and dangerous journey by train.

 Back home in Kyiv, the pair worked in social research and co-founded a nongovernmental research center.
 For the time being, both seek academic opportunities in Israel.